alkesh26/blog/content/posts/leetcode-reverse-nodes-in-k-group.md

 description: LeetCode - reverse the nodes of the list k at a time, and return the modified list using C++, Golang, and JavaScript.
 date: 2023-03-23
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - reverse the nodes of the list k at a time and return the modified list, c++, golang, javascript"
+categories: "reverse the nodes of the list k at a time and return the modified list, c++, golang, javascript"
 ---

 ## Problem statement